Seminars and Visits

 Bringing new life to protected Areasinvolving and empowering of young people in protected areas.
 The event will look at how different protected areas in the UK and other parts of Europe, engage young people in the life and workings of protected areas and have used the Europarc Youth Manifesto as a source of ideas and inspiration.
 Speakers will look at what are young people’s ideas and needs, how a board has adopted the manifesto, setting up a youth council and how other European protected areas are working with young people.

-New Ways of Funding Protected areas
+Funding Protected areas

 In the present financial climate all those involved in protected areas are having to look at new ways of funding their activities and developments.
 This Europarc Atlantic Isles (EAI) event explored how we can work together and with new partners to find new income sources.
 The event challenged our thinking about generating income.The event also looked at how we can continue to work and share learning and experiences with the wider Europarc family and continue active involvement in the Europarc Federation prior to the federations General Assembly and elections